 While some may say these homes are a bit maze-like, the levels make great use of a smaller footprint finding additional living space in the height of the building, to maintain outdoor space for gardens and lawn.
 A large picture window in the living room and a bump-out side wall in the dining room add to the spacious feeling.
 Sliding glass doors offer easy access to a rear deck or patio off the dining room, where children can play outside but still be kept track of.

 A bit of updating to materials and finishes can do wonders for these older homes.
-New railings on the split staircase, updated flooring and modern kitchens are all a more modest investment with big impact.
+New railings on the split staircase, updated flooring done by Epoxy floors Los Angeles and modern kitchens are all a more modest investment with big impact.
 As with other Mid-Century homes, the simple design suits modern and minimalist furnishings well and are easily brought into the 21st century.